Tim-Smans/metro-mlops-demo/README.md

 - Create a training data pre-processing script in python
 - Manually uploading the data into MinIO

-In this guide i will be creating a data preprocessing script that will before training.
+In this guide I will be creating a data preprocessing script that I will run before my first pipeline execution.

 ### Viewing MinIO
 Before actually writing code it might be a good idea to check the MinIO UI.